apexskier/camlittle.com/content/pages/about.md

   [Hugo](https://gohugo.io) static site with a custom theme written from scratch.
-I chose Hugo since it's the top starred static site generator on [StaticGen](https://www.staticgen.com) that doesn't use client-side rendering at all.
+I chose Hugo since it's the top starred static site generator on [StaticGen](https://www.staticgen.com) that doesn't rely on client-side rendering.
   It has a good mix of power and simplicity and ships as a standalone binary (no ruby installation to deal with).
-I still use Digital Ocean and nginx, but now have several other sites and [tools](/apps) are hosted as well.
+I still use Digital Ocean and nginx, but now host several other sites and [tools](/apps).
   I'm using [docker](https://www.docker.com) and [docker-compose](https://docs.docker.com/compose/) to provision and isolate each app.

-  For newer apps, I'm generally using docker from the start to deploy.
+  For newer apps, I generally use docker from the start.
 Some have images published to [GitHub packages](https://github.com/features/packages), some don't.
-For older projects that I'm really planning to revisit or have archived, I reverse-engineered Dockerfiles and stored them in my host-configuration repo.
+For older projects I'm not really planning to revisit or have archived, I reverse-engineered Dockerfiles and stored them in my host-configuration repo.